 State legislation enabled children to be admitted to kindergarten before their fifth birthday and established this program for this new group of young learners.

-The "Better Together: California Teachers Summit" is a free, annual statewide event for teachers held on nearly all CSU campuses on the last Friday in July.
+The "Better Together: California Teachers Summit" is a free, annual statewide event for teachers held on nearly all CSU campuses.

 Holders of Bilingual Authorization allow them to provide instruction to English Learners (EL).
 Learn today how to earn your Bilingual Authorization in different languages provided throughout the CSU campuses.